Portland TV

-Portland TV was a British adult television company that was owned by Neon X that offered subscription and pay-per-view services to UK audiences on the Sky UK, Virgin TV and Freeview platforms.
+Portland TV was a British adult television company that provided subscription and pay-per-view services to UK audiences on the Sky UK, Virgin TV and Freeview platforms.

 History

-The company was established in London Docklands in 1995 as the adult broadcasting division of the British publishing group Northern & Shell.
+The company was established in the London Borough of Tower Hamlets in 1995 as the adult broadcasting division of the British publishing group Northern & Shell.
 At one point, Portland owned its own broadcasting facilities, but they were transferred to Channel 5, which Northern & Shell also then owned.
+In 2009, Portland launched sporting pay-per-view service Primetime, their first venture outside the adult PPV market.

 In 2016, Portland TV was sold by Northern & Shell in a management buy-out, becoming wholly owned by Neon X, in a deal that saw Northern & Shell's complete departure from involvement in the UK television industry.
 Portland was reportedly sold for less than £1 million after contributing less than two per cent of group revenues per year over the previous three years, or about £9 million per annum.
 Portland's managing director, Chris Ratcliff, led the buyout.
 At the time, Portland was broadcasting five adult channels and two on-demand online services.

-In September 2020, MG Global Entertainment (Europe) Limited, who owned fellow adult pay-per-view networks in the United Kingdom, purchased Portland TV and merged them into their own operations.
+In September 2020, MindGeek subsidiary MG Global Entertainment (Europe) Limited (now named Aylo Global Entertainment (Europe) Limited), who owned other adult pay-per-view networks in the United Kingdom, purchased Portland TV and merged it into their own operations.